-Welcome to the world of shopping carts that are not loaded, credit cards bills that are not insomnia-inducing, shelves that hold the stuff you need and a sense of freedom from owning what you don’t need.
+Welcome to the world of shopping carts that are not loaded, credit card bills that are not insomnia-inducing, shelves that hold the stuff you need, and a sense of freedom from owning what you don’t need.

 Minimalism 101: 05 Things you need to know to get better at (almost) everything.